 Since 1990, 420 million hectares of forest have been deforested, three times the size of South Africa.

 In 1997 in Indonesia, a rainforest area the size of Pennsylvania was burned down so that the land could be used for agriculture.
-Wrapped in thick clouds of smoke, the trees bore no fruit anymore, and the fruit-bats had to look elsewhere for food.
+Wrapped in thick clouds of smoke, the trees bore no more fruit, and the fruit-bats had to look elsewhere for food.
 Because fruit-bats were harbouring a deadly virus, after they invaded Malaysian orchards, pigs in the region became ill, probably after eating fruit already contaminated by the bats.
 Farmers were affected as well.
 Over the next two years, 265 people suffered severe inflammation of the brain, with 105 deaths (a 40% fatality rate).
 It was the first time people have been exposed to the Nipah virus, which has since caused several outbreaks in Southeast Asia.

 Between 2003 and 2015, an annual 10% increase in deforestation led to a 3% increase in malaria cases, according to an analysis published in the Proceedings of the National Academy of Science, which focused on deforestation in the Amazon basin.

 The increase in the demand for animal protein is at the root of the intensive and unsustainable growth of animal farming, according to the aforementioned UN report.
-Over the last 50 years meat production has increased 260% globally and Southeast Asia has been the region with the fastest growth in meat consumption in the last 4 decades.
+Over the last 50 years, meat production has increased 260% globally and Southeast Asia has been the region with the fastest growth in meat consumption in the last four decades.
 Intensive animal farming is in itself a danger for the spread of infectious diseases, given the high concentration of animals in a confined space.
 More meat on the plate also means an increase in global carbon emissions, and also an increased consumption of natural resources to obtain it.

 In a recent article in the journal Neuroepidemiology, Professors David Wiebers and Valerie Feigen conclude that the COVID-19 pandemic is a wake-up call, showing that we should gradually abandon intensive animal farming, turning to other sources of protein.
-Intensive animal farming “should be discontinued worldwide for the sake of animals, humans, and the environment” the authors say.
+Intensive animal farming “should be discontinued worldwide for the sake of animals, humans, and the environment,” the authors say.

-If deforestation, intensive animal farming and wildlife trade are the matches that ignite pandemic fires, the fuel that sustains the fire is globalization and the growing concentration of people in cities, says Aaron Bernstein.
+If deforestation, intensive animal farming and wildlife trade are the matches that ignite pandemic fires, the fuel that sustains the fire is globalisation and the growing concentration of people in cities, says Aaron Bernstein.
 An example is the global spread of SARS-CoV-2, very unlikely half a century ago, when there was not even an airport in Wuhan.

 We need a new vision